ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Development/AgentModules.md

 \section dev_agent_modules_dynamicsRegularDriving Dynamics_RegularDriving

 The module takes care that the motion of the agent fit to the physical limitations, such as friction or maximum possible acceleration based on the current gear.
+This module uses both the world friction and the vehiclemodelparameter friction.
 Thereby it calculates the dynamics of the agents in every time step.
 The currently covered  dynamics are _Acceleration_, _Velocity_, and consequently _Position_, _Yaw angle_ and _Yaw rate_.
 The input for this module is the steeringwheel angle and the new acceleration of the vehicle.